Skip to Content

 El Cortez Las Vegas exterior

-Quietest Rooms at Downtown Grand
+Downtown Grand

 Because Downtown Grand is set back from Fremont Street a few blocks, noise from live entertainment on the pedestrian mall is blunted slightly.

-If you want to be assured a quiet room at Downtown Grand though, look to book a room in their new Gallery Tower.
-Due to the tower’s location, rooms there are among the quietest options on Fremont Street.
-When booking, select a “Superior Room” which will run 10%-20% more than options in the 2 older towers.
+If you want to be assured a quiet room at Downtown Grand, book a room in their new Gallery Tower.
+Due to the tower’s location, rooms there are among the most peaceful options on Fremont Street.

 I recently stayed in one of Downtown Grand’s Superior Rooms and was able to sleep easily (after the daytime pool party ended that is).

-Fremont only has one hotel tower which starts at Fremont Street and extends back to Ogden Avenue.
+Fremont only has one hotel tower, which starts at Fremont Street and extends back to Ogden Avenue.

 Fremont's red neon exterior at night